2021 DEC 8

 AREAS OF COOPERATION:

-- Both countries have established strong institutional dialogue mechanisms, like annual diplomatic summits, to discuss cooperation in bilateral and multilateral issues of mutual interest such as the recent Afghan crisis.
+- Both countries have established strong institutional dialogue mechanisms, like annual diplomatic summits, to discuss cooperation in bilateral and multilateral issues of mutual interest.

 - Military-technical cooperation has been at the center of the bilateral relationship.
 Russia is the largest arms supplier to India and there are several joint ventures.